SuperRonJon/BotKnee/README.md

 !list - Lists the usernames of all players currently in the queue, in order

+!swap @[user] - Initiates a swap with the tagged user.
+Both users must tag eachother with this command to swap spots

 ## Moderator commands
 !next - Gets the next [number] players out of the queue, displays and mentions them in the channel